G-U-N/AnimateLCM/README.md

 - [AnimateLCM-SVD-xt](https://huggingface.co/wangfuyun/AnimateLCM-SVD-xt).
 I provide AnimateLCM-SVD-xt and AnimateLCM-SVD-xt 1.1, which are tuned from [SVD-xt](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) and [SVD-xt 1.1](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) respectively.
 They work for high-resolution image animation with 25 frames with 1~8 steps.
 You can try it with the Hugging Face [Demo](https://huggingface.co/spaces/wangfuyun/AnimateLCM-SVD).
 Thanks to the Hugging Face team for providing the GPU grants.

 - [AnimateLCM-I2V](https://huggingface.co/wangfuyun/AnimateLCM-I2V).
 A spatial LoRA weight and a motion module with an additional image encoder for personalized image animation.
 It is our trying to directly train an image animation model for fast sampling without any teacher models.
 It can generate animations with a personalized image with 2~4 steps.
-Yet due to the limited training resources is very limited, it is not as stable as I would like (Just like most I2V models built on Stable-Diffusion-v1-5, they generally not very stable for generation).
+Yet due to the training resources is very limited, it is not as stable as I would like (Just like most I2V models built on Stable-Diffusion-v1-5, they generally not very stable for generation).

 ### Install & Usage Instruction